wopl/jwdoc/README.md

 ===============================

 Welcome to the Jobsworth Project Management Documentation.
-The Jobsworth software development project will be found here:
+The associated Jobsworth software development project will be found here:

 [Project page]             http://github.com/ari/jobsworth